- Project tools

 - Only single projects can be converted at a time.
 Given the way

-git is typically used, I don't think that this is a significant
+git is typically used, this is probably what you want anyway.

 - The cvs2svn test suite does not include meaningful tests of git

 - cvs2git makes no attempt to convert .cvsignore files